Free-rider problem: Introducing an exclusion mechanism (club goods)

-These problems with the club-good mechanism arise because the underlying marginal cost of giving the good to more people is low or zero, but, because of the limits of price discrimination those who are unwilling or unable to pay a profit-maximizing price do not gain access to the good.
+These problems with the club-good mechanism arise because the underlying marginal cost of giving the good to more people is low or zero, but because of the limits of price discrimination, those who are unwilling or unable to pay a profit-maximizing price do not gain access to the good.
 If the costs of the exclusion mechanism are not higher than the gain from the collaboration, club goods can emerge naturally.
 James M. Buchanan showed in his seminal paper that clubs can be an efficient alternative to government interventions.

 On the other hand, the inefficiencies and inequities of club goods exclusions sometimes cause potentially excludable club goods to be treated as public goods, and their production financed by some other mechanism.
-Examples of such "natural" club goods include natural monopolies with very high fixed costs, private golf courses, cinemas, cable television and social clubs.
-This explains why many such goods are often provided or subsidized by governments, co-operatives or volunteer associations, rather than being left to be supplied by profit-minded entrepreneurs.
-These goods are often known as social goods.
-Joseph Schumpeter claimed that the "excess profits", or profits over normal profit, generated by the copyright or patent monopoly will attract competitors that will make technological innovations and thereby end the monopoly.
+This explains why many such goods, often known as social goods, are often provided or subsidized by governments, co-operatives, or volunteer associations, rather than being left to be supplied by profit-minded entrepreneurs.

+Joseph Schumpeter claimed that the "excess profits" (or profits over normal profit) generated by the copyright or patent monopoly will attract competitors that would make technological innovations and thereby end the monopoly.
 This is a continual process referred to as "Schumpeterian creative destruction", and its applicability to different types of public goods is a source of some controversy.
-The supporters of the theory point to the case of Microsoft, for example, which has been increasing its prices (or lowering its products' quality), predicting that these practices will make increased market shares for Linux and Apple largely inevitable.
+Supporters of the theory point to cases such as that of Microsoft, which has been increasing its prices (or lowering its products' quality), predicting that these practices will make increased market shares for Linux and Apple largely inevitable.

-A nation can be seen as a "club" whose members are its citizens.
-Government would then be the manager of this club.
+A nation can be considered akin to a club whose members are its citizens.
+The government would then be the manager of this club.
 This is further studied in the theory of the state.